1954 Game Reports Manitoba

 Alvarez and Schulz

 In second round action, North Battleford's Bill Stites allowed just two hits as the Beavers shutout the Moose Jaw Lakers 7-0.
-Dave Kostenuk went the distance in Kamsack's 9-3 win over Moose Jaw Mallards.
+Dave Kosteniuk went the distance in Kamsack's 9-3 win over Moose Jaw Mallards.
 The Rockets' S. Martinez gave up just five hits as Indian Head beat the Regina Caps 10-2.
 A highlight of the quarter-finals was a pitching duel between Saskatoon's Don Kirk and Hap L'Heureux of Notre Dame.
 Both gave up just three hits.

 Stites and Green